 In the laboratory the field collected larvae were dipped in a solution containing 1% bleach, to avoid contamination by pathogens, and placed in 21 x 16 x 4 cm plastic boxes (50 larvae of S. nonagrioides or 100 larvae of O. nubilalis).
-Both species were fed on an artificial diet established from that described by Poitout and Buès (1970) with some modifications (Tables 1 and 2).

-Immediately after asepsis, larvae of O. nubilalis from Central and Northeast Iberia were sent to BTL GmbH Sagerheide (Germany) to be analyzed there.
+Both species were fed on an artificial diet established from that described by Poitout and Buès (1970) with some modifications (Tables 1, 2).
+Immediately after asepsis, larvae of O. nubilalis from Southwest Iberia were sent to BTL GmbH Sagerheide (Germany) to be analyzed there.

-Larvae of S. nonagrioides from Almudévar (Northeast Iberia), collected in October, were in diapause, so they were placed on a rearing chamber at $15 \pm 1^{\circ}$ C, $70 \pm 5\%$ relative humidity and a photoperiod of 12:12 hours (light: dark).
-They were kept in diapause during 2 months.
-To interrupt diapause, larvae were placed under conditions $28 \pm 1^{\circ}$ C, $70 \pm 5\%$ relative humidity and continuous light.
-Once the diapause was interrupted, larvae pupated and the process continued in a growth chamber (Sanyo MLR-350 H, Sanyo, Osaka, Japan) at temperature of $25 \pm 3^{\circ}$ C, $70 \pm 10\%$ relative humidity and a photoperiod of 16:8 hours (light: dark).
-Pupae of S. nonagrioides were sexed and 7 to 10 couples were confined in ventilated plastic cylinders (12 cm diameter x 30 cm high) containing 5-7 maize seedlings for oviposition.
+All the larvae of S. nonagrioides were collected in September 2014, and none of them had entered diapause, so they were reared in the laboratory following the standard methods, in a growth chamber (Sanyo MLR-350 H, Sanyo, Osaka, Japan) at temperature of $25 \pm 3^{\circ}$ C, $70 \pm 10^{\circ}$ relative humidity and a photoperiod of 16:8 hours (light: dark), until pupation.
+Pupae were sexed and 7 to 10 couples were confined in ventilated plastic cylinders (12 cm diameter x 30 cm high) containing 5-7 maize seedlings for oviposition.
 After 7 days the eggs were collected and placed into ventilated plastic boxes containing wet filter paper.
 The eggs were incubated under the same conditions and neonate larvae (< 1 day old) were selected for the bioassays.

 2.3.
-Quality of the laboratory strain
+Quality of the laboratory strains

-To preserve the quality of the laboratory strain of S. nonagrioides, this population is refreshed every year with new healthy individuals collected in the field, to ensure that the population does not collapse.
+To preserve the quality of the laboratory strains of S. nonagrioides and O. nubilalis, this population is reinvigorated every year with new healthy individuals collected in the field, to ensure that the population does not collapse.
 To that end, the progenies of the same populations collected in the field for the monitoring are used.
-Before introducing new individuals they are maintained separately for at least two generations in the laboratory after checking, by the susceptibility bioassay, that LC{50} values are not significantly different to that of the laboratory strain.
+Before introducing new individuals they are maintained separately for at least two generations in the laboratory after checking, by the susceptibility bioassay, that LC50 values are not significantly different to that of the laboratory strain.
 It is also verified that the new population is free of pathogens (namely Nosema sp.) by inspecting a number of larvae in slides under the microscope.